Things to Do in Krakow, Poland

 Things to See in Krakow – Eros Statue

 The most unusual and unexpected treasure in Krakow’s main square is the work of art known as Eros Bendato or Eros Bound.

 The piece was created and gifted to the city by Polish artist Igor Mitoraj.
 Despite sticking out like a sore thumb the artwork is one of the most photographed Krakow attractions in the square, and is usually teeming with children crawling both inside and outside of it as proud parents snap shots.

 Ironically, this popular attraction was not originally meant to live below the Old Town Tower.
 However, after some controversy and opposition, which seems to have faded away, it found a happy home here.
 It looks freaking awesome, as you can see, so make sure you snap a few of your own Grams when you’re in Krakow!

 Things to Do in Krakow – Visit Wawel Castle

 The UNESCO Wawel Castle in Krakow sits slightly elevated on the outer edge of Old Town atop a dragon’s lair, or so the legend goes.
 The impressively colorful, ivy adorned castle was the home to Polish royalty for over 400 years.
 Today is serves as both an iconic Krakow landmark and as a museum.

 The multi-domed and multi-spired Wawel Cathedral is the most eye-pleasing structure on the grounds.
-No surprise considering it’s where Polish queens and kings were coronated and is the final resting place of royalty and notable historic figures.
+No surprise considering it is where Polish queens and kings were crowned, and is the final resting place of royalty and notable historic figures.

 A tour of the castle’s interior is a must.
 To say it is decorated ornately would be a gross understatement.
 Gaudy wallpaper, paired with ornately woven carpets and wall hangings, and gold adorned chairs, mirrors, and ceilings make for an overly lavish display of wealth and power leaving one to wonder – did Polish royalty have something to prove?